 Here are some tools to help find a reputable dog trainer in your area.

 Keep in mind that dogs will be dogs.
 “Even great dogs can go astray, especially when they’re adolescents,” Redenbach says.
 “Shelters are filled with dogs given up at 10 or 11 months, when dogs are teenagers and rowdy with no proper training.
 The biggest thing is to get them started right.”

 Basic obedience training sets a good foundation and helps address general problems such as jumping.
-For positive tools that you can try at home, also check out the American Society for the Prevention of Cruelty to Animals (ASPCA) “Virtual Pet Behavior” database, which is filled with expert advice for problem pets.
+For positive tools that you can try at home, also check out the American Society for the Prevention of Cruelty to Animals (ASPCA) “Common Dog Behavior” database, which is filled with expert advice for problem pets.
 It also helps to schedule face time with the veterinarian.
 In addition to ruling out any health-related issues, your vet may have advice or strategies that you can incorporate quickly.

 When searching for expert assistance, animal trainer Kristen Collins of the ASPCA recommends trainers certified through the Certification Council for Professional Dog Trainers.
 “This is a private, not-for-profit organization that is well-respected in the field,” she says, adding that CCPDT features a directory of trainers across the country.